Effects of Hurricane Wilma in Florida: Preparations

-Mandatory evacuations were in effect for all Collier County residents living West or South of US 41.
+A mandatory evacuation of residents was ordered for the Florida Keys in Monroe County.
+However, media reports suggested that as many as 80% of residents may have ignored the evacuation order.
+County offices, schools and courts were closed Monday, October 24.
+Mandatory evacuations were in effect for all Collier County residents living west or south of US 41.
 Other areas that were included in the mandatory evacuation were Seagate, Parkshore, The Moorings, Coquina Sands, Olde Naples, Aqualane Shores, Port Royal and Royal Harbour.
 Hurricane shelters in the area were opened.
 Curfews were put in place for several cities in Lee and Collier counties.

-Anticipating high winds all public school districts south of Marion closed their schools on Monday, October 24 in order to prevent possible harm to county employees and students.
-The last places to issue this warning sat within the gap between bands as tornadoes were observed as far north as Sumter, Marion, Pasco, and Polk Counties.
-Schools in Palm Beach and Broward counties were closed for two weeks due to extended power outages and some physical damage to school buildings.
-Schools in Collier and Miami-Dade counties were closed for a little over a week, including the University of Miami and Barry University.
+Florida governor Jeb Bush declared a state of emergency on October 19, allowing the deployment of the Florida National Guard and strategic placement of emergency supplies.
+A mandatory evacuation of residents was ordered for the Florida Keys in Monroe County and those in Collier County living west or south of U.S. Route 41.
+County offices, schools and courts were closed October 24.
+At least 400 Florida Keys evacuated stayed at the Monroe County shelter at Florida International University in Miami-Dade County.
+As far north as Flagler County, many schools and universities closed for at least one day in anticipation of the storm, including in Southwest Florida and the Miami, Orlando, and Tampa metropolitan areas.
+Schools in Broward and Palm Beach counties remained closed for two weeks because of extended power outages and some damage to school buildings.

 Orange juice futures reached the highest level in six years on Wednesday, October 19, closing up 2.9 cents at $1.118 per pound due to the storm's expected damage to orange trees which would have compounded problems caused the previous year by Hurricanes Charley, Frances and Jeanne.
-As dynamic models moved the storm's track east over Florida, oil futures eased as worries of another direct hit on the oil producing regions of the Gulf of Mexico subsided.
-There were many robberies reported.
+Oil futures also initially rose, closing at $64.36 per barrel on October 17, up $1.73 from the previous day.
+However, prices began decreasing on October 18, falling by about $1 per barrel, after predictions indicated that Wilma was less likely to impact oil rigs in the Gulf of Mexico.